jacopok/clean-coding-thesis/galileian_thesis.md

 in these computations: the Fisher matrix $\mathcal{F}$ is indeed often singular or nearly-singular, and it is important for our code to correctly deal with this.

-The quantity this code is computing is really the _Moore-Penrose pseudoinverse_, which is only the correct inverse in the subspace defined by the span of the matrix (to numerical precision, that is, with very small eigenvalues being approximated as zero).
+The quantity this code is computing is actually not the matrix inverse, but the _Moore-Penrose pseudoinverse_, which is only the correct inverse in the subspace defined by the span of the matrix (to numerical precision, that is, with very small eigenvalues being approximated as zero).
 Formally, instead of $A A^{-1} = A^{-1} A = 1$, this pseudoinverse $A^+$ must satisfy